 Elias (senior) has been homeschooled his entire life.
 He has been creating LEGO films his LEGO collection for over ten years and has been sharing his knowledge about stop-motion through classes and camps for over five years.

 Rachel has a Bachelor’s degree in English Literature from Winthrop University in South Carolina.
 She has taught high school English, worked as an event planner, and worked as a graphic designer for a national non-profit organization.
 Rachel has three children, all of whom are educated at home.
-What began as “let’s give this a shot” has become a commitment of six years, with no end in sight.
+What began as “let’s give this a shot” has become a commitment of eight years, with no end in sight.
 A lover of thick books, cozy blankets, singing while cooking, and growing things in dirt, homeschooling gives Rachel a chance to continually explore new subject areas.
 As a self-professed life-long-learner, Rachel aims to encourage her children and yours to find something new to learn every day.

 Yvonne has a Bachelor's degree in Mathematics Education (7-12) and Deaf Education.
 She also has a Master's in Instructional Technology.
 She taught middle school and high school math for ten years and currently teaches on-line through North Carolina Virtual Public Schools.
 She has two children and has homeschooled both of them for four years.
 She loves to have fun while learning and seeing the light bulbs go off.